dandavison/dandavison.github.io/pages/classical-mechanics.md

 -------------------------------------------------------------------------------

+#### Basics

 The basic object of interest is a moving particle.
-It's position vector at time
+Its position at time $t$ is
-$t$ is $\r(t)$: an arrow from the origin pointing to the current position.
-We're going to want to deal with its velocity and acceleration.
+$\r$. $\r$ is written in bold because it is a vector.
+A vector is something that specifies a direction and a magnitude.
+Think of $\r$ as an arrow from the origin pointing to the current position.
+Don't think of $\r$ yet as a column vector containing numbers, because we haven't said what coordinate system we're using.
+Regardless of what coordinate system we use, bold $\r$ is always a vector pointing from the origin to the current position.

+The particle is moving, i.e. the position changes over time.
+So instead of just writing $\r$, we write $\r(t)$ which says that it's a function of time.
+Think of that as giving the answer to a question: "At a given time $t$, what is the position?".
+The answer (position) is a vector, so we can say that this is a "vector-valued function" (i.e. whatever output it gives, it's always a vector).

 Its velocity is a function $\v(t)$ whose value is also a vector (at time $t$ it's going at some speed in some direction).
+The velocity function $\v(t)$ is the derivative with respect to time of the position function $\r(t)$.
+That sounds very familiar, but what exactly is the derivative of a vector-valued function?

+In normal, non-vector, calculus we imagine some curve like $y = x^2$.
+So $y$ is a function of $x$.
+The value of that function is not a vector; it's just a number (a scalar).
+The derivative of the function with respect to $x$ is
+saying: at a particular point along the x-axis, if I start advancing $x$ a tiny bit, how fast is $y$ changing?
+So it's the slope of the curve at that point (also just a number, not a vector).
+In vector calculus, the derivative of
-The function $\v(t)$ is the derivative with respect to time of $\r(t)$.
-The "derivative with respect to time" of a vector means, basically, you advance time an infinitesimally small amount and look at how the position changed.
+$\r(t)$ with respect to $t$ is saying: at some particular time $t$, if I start advance time a tiny bit, where is the position going and how fast is it going there?
+So the derivative of a vector-valued function is a vector -- an arrow with direction and magnitude (speed). time" of a vector means, basically, you advance time an infinitesimally small amount and look at how the position changed.
 The velocity is an arrow pointing in the direction that the particle is moving and its length represents speed --